grackle-project/grackle/doc/source/Integration.rst

 There are five functions available, one to solve the chemistry and cooling and four others to calculate the cooling time, temperature, pressure, and the ratio of the specific heats (gamma).
-The arguments required are the :c:data:`code_units` structure, the value of the expansion factor, the field size and dimension variables, and the field arrays themselves.
+The arguments required are the :c:data:`code_units` structure and the :c:data:`grackle_field_data` struct.
 For the chemistry solving routine, a timestep must also be given.
 For the four field calculator routines, the array to be filled with the field values must be created and passed as an argument as well.

 Solve the Chemistry and Cooling
 +++++++++++++++++++++++++++++++